Thermiee/Thermiee/README.md

 - 👨🏾‍💻 I’m skilled in *JavaScript, React, Redux, Postgres, Nodejs, MongoDB and Ruby on Rails*

-- 🧑🏻‍🔧 I've built several project using the technologies mentioned above.
+- 🧑🏻‍🔧 I've built several projects using the technologies mentioned above.

 - 📫 How to reach me **iamthermiee@gmail.com**